bartoszlenar/Validot/docs/DOCUMENTATION.md

 ## Translations

-- From pure technical perspective, messages used in the specification are not the error messages, but only the message keys.
+- From the purely technical perspective, messages used in the specification are not the error messages, but only the message keys.
   - It means that using [WithMessage](#withmessage), [WithExtraMessage](#withextramessage) and [RuleTemplate](#ruletemplate), you're setting the message key.
   - This also covers all of the default messages like the one if the required value is null.
-- The [validation result](#result) uses translation process before returning the messages through its methods (e.g. [MessageMap](#messagemap) or [ToString](#tostring)).
+- The [validation result](#result) uses the translation process before returning the messages through its methods (e.g. [MessageMap](#messagemap) or [ToString](#tostring)).
 - The translation process step by step:
   - Get the translation dictionary using its name.
   - Look for the message key in the translation dictionary.